AndersDeath/diary2/000-current.md

 I made a small bot helper which will help me with prtuguese learning.
 The clue is that this bot sends words every 5 minutes.
 I can just read messages and repeat words. also I finished with validation of required fields in survey engine.
 Tommorow is the public holiday in Russia.
 We are going to walk in another city that is near ours one.
 I also trained math and management today.
 TOday I feel that I am tiered.
 It's interesting that I don't know what to write, because not so many events happened.
 Honestly it's cool.
 I thing that makes me calm.
 The only thing that worries me now.
 I don't have cool and comfortable chair.
 It will be the first thing that I will buy after getting home.

-# 04 November - Thursday - Gündoğan - GÜMÜŞLÜK - 36 day of immigration
+# 04 November - Firday - Gündoğan - GÜMÜŞLÜK - 36 day of immigration

 We visited gumusluk today.
 It's a small town in 30 minutes from home.
 We spent about 2 hours there and then came back to gundogan.
 Today I've built workable version of my telegram bot that can help me to remember portuguese words.
 I prepeared a image generator and now the bot sends not just strings but images with a word and a translation.
 It looks better as well.
 Tomorrow we are going to trip on a boat in turgutreis.
 I realy exatied about it.
 Unfortunately it means that I need to weak up erlier than I usually do in on saturdays.
 But it's the only way.
 If you think about other business then I did nothing today.
 At the same time I eat a beautiful desert in gumusluk.
 Also It was last time when I visited that place.
 It's really nothing to do in this place.
 So.
 Now I will go to prepare myself to sleep.
 Thank you.

+# 05 November -